 With the help of a young butcher, we selected a four-rib roast which weighed in at about five pounds and rang up at a whopping $75.00.
 Even though I cooked this for just the two of us, this will actually serve 4 – 6 people.

-I followed a recipe I found in my Creme de Colorado Cookbook for Fall River Prime Rib with Hunter’s Horseradish Sauce.
+I followed a recipe I found in my Creme de Colorado Cookbook for Fall River Prime Rib Roast with Hunter’s Horseradish Sauce.
+An outstanding and easy recipe for Prime Rib in the oven.

-- Mixed up a marinade of chopped parsley, grated lemon peel, thyme, juniper berries, garlic, Tabasco and olive oil and spread it on all sides of the roast.
+- Mix up a marinade of chopped parsley, grated lemon peel, thyme, juniper berries, garlic, Tabasco and olive oil and spread it on all sides of the roast.
+This is a delicious prime rib roast sauce.
+You’re gonna love it.

-- Let this the standing prime rib roast marinade in the oven for 24 hours.
+- Let this the standing prime rib roast marinate in the refrigerator for 24 hours.

-- The next day cook the meat, fat side up, in a 500 degree oven for fifteen minutes.
+- Prime Rib Roast Cook Times: The next day cook the meat, fat side up, in a 500 degree oven for fifteen minutes.

 - Then turn down the heat to 350 degrees and roast for fifteen minutes per pound.